-With the impending risk of such high costs to replace the wrong hire, many employers are taking steps to reform their hiring process in order to find the best candidate.
-However, due to the complicated nature of such new processes, extensive hiring strategies are having a negative impact on finding and retaining top performers.
+With the impending risk of such high costs to replace the wrong hire, many employers are taking steps toward shortening the hiring process.
+Due to the complicated nature of these old processes, extensive hiring strategies are having a negative impact on finding and retaining top performers.

 According to The Wall Street Journal, the time to fill an open position is 76% longer today than it was five or six years ago.
 For job seekers, this can create a grueling interview process.